pncolvr/BlockTimerExample/README.md

                                                     }];
 ```

-Just copy the NSTimer+Blocks to your project
+Just copy the NSTimer+Blocks files to your project